Christiane F. (film): Reception

-On review aggregator website Rotten Tomatoes, the film has a 78% rating based on nine reviews.
+On the review aggregator website Rotten Tomatoes, 80% of 10 critics' reviews are positive, with an average rating of 7.2/10.

 Both the film and the book acquired cult status in Europe immediately after release, raising awareness of heroin addiction.
 The popularity of the film was increased by David Bowie's participation as himself (portrayed giving a concert early in the film) and as the main contributor to the soundtrack.
 Bowie's music from his albums made in West Berlin between 1976 and 1979 is played throughout the picture, and as he was at the peak of his popularity during the late 1970s and early 1980s, his presence helped boost the film's commercial success.

 Christiane and her cohorts are seen losing consciousness in decrepit lavatory cubicles amidst urine, vomit and blood, injecting in close-ups, cleaning and re-filling syringes directly from the toilet bowl, vomiting all over themselves and falling asleep right on top of it.
 In one particularly disturbing scene, a junkie climbs over a public toilet stall to steal Christiane's fix, inject himself in the neck, hand back the used syringe and thank her, in front of the horrified gaze of an elderly woman.
 The depiction of young addicts from seemingly normal families was particularly alarming.
 At the time junkies were still perceived in popular culture as much older, wilder characters, such as those depicted in Dennis Hopper's Easy Rider or in Lou Reed's songs.
 Christiane turns 14 halfway through the film, the same age as her friend Babsi, who fatally overdoses.
-Christiane's boyfriend in the film is 15, portrayed by a 16-year-old actor.
+Christiane's boyfriend Detlev in the film is 15, portrayed by 16-year-old Haustein.
 None of their companions, two of whom also fatally overdose, are older than 16, as reported by end titles recalling the birth and death dates of the real-life individuals portrayed in the film.
 The fact that the characters prostitute themselves, both heterosexually and homosexually, at such a young age, revolted audiences.

 The film was the most popular West German film of the year with admissions of almost 4.6 million.

 Soundtrack

-All songs written by David Bowie except "Heroes/Helden" written by Bowie/Eno/Maas, "Boys Keep Swinging" and "Look Back In Anger", both written by Bowie/Eno.
+All songs written by David Bowie except "Heroes/Helden" written by Bowie, Brian Eno and Antonia Maass, "Boys Keep Swinging" and "Look Back In Anger", both written by Bowie and Eno.
 According to the book, the real Christiane F. had had her first experience with heroin at a David Bowie concert some years earlier; this is told in the film with David Bowie starring as himself.
-The concert scene was filmed in October 1980 at New York's Hurrah nightclub, which was redressed to resemble a West Berlin nightclub (Bowie was appearing nightly on Broadway at the time so director Ulrich Edel had to shoot the sequence in New York).
+The concert scene was filmed in October 1980 at New York's Hurrah nightclub, which was redressed to resemble a West Berlin nightclub (Bowie was appearing nightly on Broadway at the time so director Edel had to shoot the sequence in New York).